 Samurai weren’t born with katanas in their cribs.
 For centuries, they were administrators, poets, and government nerds.
 The word “samurai” means “to serve,” and serve they did, not just on the battlefield but in tax offices, rice storehouses, and diplomatic missions.

-They were bureaucrats as much as warriors.
-Some of them probably spent more time with ink brushes than swords.
 Think of it like if your local DMV clerk also trained in lethal swordplay just in case things got wild in the parking lot.
+Except the stakes were higher, the paperwork was written with a brush on rice paper, and failing at your administrative duties could result in your entire family being dishonored.

 The Myth of the Katana

-Let’s talk about the sword.
-The katana is legendary.
-Beautiful, yes.
-Deadly, sure.
 But it wasn’t always the weapon of choice.
-Early samurai often used bows.
+Early samurai, from roughly the 10th to 14th centuries, often used bows as their primary weapon.
 Archery was their main jam.
 A samurai on horseback, raining arrows with terrifying precision, that was peak battlefield style for a long time.
+The yumi, or Japanese longbow, was enormous, sometimes over two meters tall, and required years of training to master.

 Code of Honor or Just Good PR?